-Finally, I continue to be humbled by the exceptional performance of the entire SI-BONE team, despite the unpredictable and unprecedented challenges we have faced in the past several years.
+Finally, I continue to be humbled by the exceptional performance of the entire SI-BONE team, working diligently to introduce new products and continuing to train and educate physicians to grow our core business.
 On behalf of the Board, management team and employees, thank you for your continued confidence and support as we advance our mission to help patients rise up and reach for the stars.
 We look forward to your participation in this year's Annual Meeting.